Whistleblower channels are secure systems that let employees report workplace issues anonymously. Here’s what you need to know:

 Laws and Rules

-2. Give feedback within 3 months
+2. Provide feedback within three months

-3. Keep the reporter's identity secret
+3. Protect the reporter’s identity

 Ways to Report Issues